 Although I read patient forums, I don’t necessarily rely on them a lot for my own issues.
 On sporadic one-off forum questions (…..and not forgetting that hundreds of symptom questions are related to ‘the gut’), the discussions can end up with many different and confusing answers.
 Plus there are so many patients who are at varying stages of their disease, use different types of healthcare systems, have had different treatments and have different types of NET, have other issues going on, it can end up as a tangled mess as people try to compare apples with pears.
-To help with this issue, I created my own private Facebook group and I try to emphasise these issues through moderation (it’s not easy sometimes).
+To help with this issue, I created my own private Facebook group and I try to demystify some of these issues through moderation (it’s not easy sometimes).
 Something seems right because it’s the fastest rising membership of any NET group as far as I can see.

 I like to do my own research as I want to be in control of my own QoL.
 One of the most troublesome QoL issues for patients is diet and the digestive system generally (i.e. managing the gut).
 For many NET patients, particularly those who have had surgery and/or persisting syndrome, diet and nutrition is a huge challenge as it can very often mimic other problems which can present with a wide range of ‘syndrome like’ symptoms such as fatigue, weight issues and even anxiety.
 More somatostatin analogues and other drugs might just be the wrong response in certain scenarios.
 I feel there is a huge gap in the follow-up treatment for people who suffer this as a consequence of their cancer.
-For example, and to the best of my knowledge, there is only a few dedicated and practicing Neuroendocrine specialist dietician in the whole of the UK (…..I’m willing to be corrected here).
-Some of you might be thinking that any dietician should be able to help?
+For example, and to the best of my knowledge, there are only a few dedicated and practicing Neuroendocrine specialist dieticians in the whole of the UK although things are improving.
+Some of you might be thinking that any dietitian should be able to help?
 Although you would be correct to a certain extent, I personally do not believe this is the best or optimum solution.
-There are very specific issues with NET Cancer patients that are bespoke and complex to the point that conventional cancer diet practices may not fully apply.
+There are very specific issues with NET patients which are bespoke and complex to the point that conventional cancer diet practices may not fully apply.
 It’s not just about what you eat………..

-This gap is one of the reasons why I asked Tara Whyand (a dietician with specialist Neuroendocrine Cancer knowledge) to help me co-author a series of blogs to focus in on a few key areas.
+This gap is one of the reasons why I asked Tara Whyand (a dietitian with specialist Neuroendocrine Cancer knowledge) to help me co-author a series of posts to focus in on a few key areas.
 I didn’t want to say what someone should or should not do, I wanted to say why this is an area to watch.
 The ‘why‘ is important as it helps you in your efforts to distinguish the effects of a syndrome or a co-morbidity from the effects of your treatment (if applicable).
-I find this knowledge helps me to think ‘outside the box’ rather than just accepting ‘it’s the syndrome‘.
+I find this knowledge helps me to think ‘outside the box’ rather than just accepting ‘it’s the syndrome‘ or the ‘hormones‘.
 I personally feel I’ve been able to harness this knowledge to improve my QoL.

 Article 1 – Vitamin and Mineral Challenges